How to create a Salesforce Screen Flow

 Keep your Flow simple

-We've explored Salesforce Screen Flow a lot, from its fundamental components to best practices.
+We've explored Salesforce Screen Flow extensively, from its fundamental components to best practices.
 As you start using Screen Flows, remember to simplify things and be careful when fixing issues.
 That's the key to making Salesforce work smoothly for you.

 For hands-on learning, check out this module on Trailhead.